Aristotelia serrata: Description

-Fruits

-The fruit is a berry that is 4-5mm in diameter, black, containing 8 angular seeds.
+The fruit is a berry that is 4–5 mm in diameter, black, containing 8 angular seeds.
 With 4 locules and axile placentation.
 They are red through dark red to almost black.

+Taxonomy

+The wineberry was first described by Georg and Johann Foster in their 1776 Characteres Generum Plantarum as Dicera serrata.
+It was given its current binomial name Aristotelia serrata by Walter Oliver in a 1921 article, who argued it was the name used to describe it most.
+Aristotelia is after Aristotle and the specific epithet serrata is Latin for saw-toothed.

-Distribution
+Distribution and habitat

-New Zealand range

-Endemic to New Zealand, wineberry is found throughout the South Island of New Zealand and lower North Island.
+Endemic to New Zealand, wineberry is found throughout the South Island and lower North Island, and on Stewart Island.
 It is common in moist forest and scrub land within the lowland, montane, and subalpine climates.
-Wineberry can also be found on Stewart Island.

-Habitat preferences

 Taking advantage of ecological disturbances such as natural tree falls A. serrata is plentiful in regenerating forest and damp river margins.
-Forest clearings which are followed by the colonization of wineberry are often due to land slip, storm damage, natural tree fall, forest clearings, and forest fire.
+Forest clearings which are followed by the colonisation of wineberry are often due to land slip, storm damage, natural tree fall, forest clearings, and forest fire.